Cancer is when cells in the body

 Prostate cancer cause

-The cause of prostate cancer is not fully known, but hormonal, genetic,
+The cause is not fully known, but hormonal, genetic,

 environmental, and dietary factors are thought to play roles.
 The following risk